AAlhendi1707/countToFPKM/README.md

 Convert counts to Fragments Per Kilobase of transcript per Million mapped reads (FPKM).

 ## Overview
-This package provides an easy to use function to convert the read count matrix into FPKM matrix; following the equation in
+This package provides an easy to use function to convert the read count matrix into FPKM matrix; following the equation
 ![enter image description here][1]